kubeedge/community/wg-wireless/whitepapers/Working Group Proposal.md

 **Description**:  In the mobile scenario, multiple vehicles support similar services, and vehicles wireless connected with each other as KubeEdge nodes.

 - Off-line autonomy and node management: Five cars form an mesh network, which can transfer information processing between each other in off-line conditions.
-- Leader selection: Choose a node as a cluster head, to do the overall management of other equipments.
+- Leader selection: Choose a node as a cluster head, to do the overall management of other equipment.
 - KubeEdge-wireless should monitor the whole or partly network status, to aid in networking decisions.
 - According to the Service Level Agreement, KubeEdge can make decisions on the networking modes and limit the network scope.
 - Inspired by 3GPP 36.885 standards.